dyecon/macroKeyboard/README.md

 ## Step 5.
 Coding
 1. Copy the **code\.py** file in this repository to the root directory of your Raspberry Pi.

+Now we will edit the code to make it work.

+2. On lines 11 to 15, change the pin names to the ones you are using.
+3. On line 41, change the PWM duty cycle to control the LED brightness.
+4. On lines 44 to 64, change `Keycode.W` etc. to the keys you want.
+A list of available keycodes can be found in  **keycodes.txt** in this repository.
+5. Save the script and test your keyboard!

+---

+## Step 6.
+Take it a step further
+The code provided here are simple examples, but you can modify it to add or improve features.
+For example, you could light the LED only when a key is pressed.
+Be creative and have fun!